-In the first year, key themes in media, culture and journalism are introduced through detailed study of the practices and theory of newspapers, cinema, television, the internet, popular music and other media forms.
-You will engage in discussions and workshops, and have the option of including a media production module that puts theory into practice.
+In the first year of the Media, Culture and Journalism degree, key themes in media, culture and journalism are introduced through detailed study of the practices and theory of newspapers, cinema, television, the internet, popular music and other media forms.
+You will engage in discussions and workshops, and take a module introducing you to the key skills of Journalism Practice.

-In the second year, you will explore in depth the relationship between media and audiences, the power of media institutions, the reach of international media and the nature of media cultures.
-Specialist training in media research skills is available and you can take a media production module.
+In the second year, you will explore in depth the relationship between media and audiences, the power of media institutions, the reach of international media and the importance of digital media.
+Specialist training in media research skills is available and you can choose between optional modules in journalism or work experience.

-You will complete a dissertation on a topic of your choice in your final year and choose modules that reflect the interests and expertise you have developed.
+You will complete a compulsory dissertation on a topic of your choice in your final year and choose several modules that reflect the interests and expertise you have developed.

 Modules are subject to change.